YasinEl/mzRAPP/README.md

 be accepted. <br> <br> <b>SumForm\_c:</b> Molecular composition of the neutral molecule (e.g. C10H15N5O10P2).
 Please make sure there is never a 0 behind an element like behind the N in C12H8N0S2. <br> <br>
 <b>user.rtmin:</b> Start time of peak (seconds).
-Peak boundaries will
+If possible mzRAPP will
-also be narrowed to intersect with the extracted ion chromatogram at 5% peak height.
-It is also worth noting that peaks for which user.rtmin/user.rtmax are provided will still be rejected if the isotopic information is fitting. <br> <br> <b>user.rtmax:</b> End time of peak (seconds). <br> <br> <b>StartTime.EIC:</b> (optional) Start time for chromatograms extracted for this molecule (seconds).
+narrow peak boundaries to intersect with the extracted ion chromatogram at 5% of the maximum peak height.
+It is also worth noting that peaks for which user.rtmin/user.rtmax are provided will still be rejected if the isotopic information is not fitting. <br> <br> <b>user.rtmax:</b> End time of peak (seconds). <br> <br> <b>StartTime.EIC:</b> (optional) Start time for chromatograms extracted for this molecule (seconds).
 Peaks are only detected from this time on.
 If not given StartTime.EIC and EndTime.EIC are calculated from user.rtmin and user.rtmax.<br> <br>
 <b>EndTime.EIC:</b> (optional) End time for chromatograms extracted for
 this molecule (seconds).
 Peaks are only detected up to this time. <br>
 <br> <b>FileName:</b> (optional) Name of sample file with or without